nsaunders/demitasse/README.md

 Nested rulesets are also supported.
 Nested selectors can use `&` to reference the parent class name, e.g. `&:hover` or `& + &`.

+Finally, this object may define either one or multiple (a record of) style rules, which determines the return type as described below.

 #### Return

-The return value depends on whether the `css` function is called with a single ruleset or with a record of multiple rulesets.
+A different value is returned depending on whether the `css` function is called with a single or multiple style rules.

-In the former case, the function returns a generated class name, which you can then attach to the corresponding HTML element to apply the ruleset.
+In the former case, the function returns a generated class name, which you can then attach to the corresponding HTML element to apply the rule.

-In the latter case, the function returns a record of generated class names.
-Essentially, this return value maps human-readable ruleset aliases to the generated class names that are used at runtime.
+In the latter case, the function returns a record of generated class names corresponding to the provided style rules.

 #### Examples